Procedure Library

 Instructions

-- Subcontractors, vendors, donors, or partners who are non-U.S. nationals.
+- Subcontractors, vendors, donors, or partners who are non-U.S. nationals

 The grid below details when screening is required:

-- Activities that deserve export control/economic sanctions screening include:
+Activities that may require screening include:

 FAQ